 - It can be quite itchy and painful where you have been bitten.

 - A rash that has appeared after a few hours is not always a case of lyme disease but more commonly an allergic reaction from what are common skin organisms.

 - If you develop symptoms such as high fever, joint pains, muscle aches, tiredness, headaches you really need to get medical advice and fast.
 These tick bite symptoms can be treated quite effectively with antibiotics.

-- The bullseye rash as shown in the photo above is often caused by the deer tick and has a distinct appearance of having the round circular appearance with the bullseye in the middle.
+- The bullseye rash is often caused by the deer tick and has a distinct appearance of having the round circular appearance with the bullseye in the middle.

 - The bullseye rash can vary greatly in size and appearance.